 - The Music Video for Panic by Lucy stars a giantess in a pair of scarlet stilettos and a matching minidress.
 All throughout the video she asserts her dominance over the love-struck lead singer by toying with him as he tries to serenade her.
 By the end she seems to come around after he gives her a ring and seemingly getting engaged to her.
 Only for her to assert her final act of dominance over him by licking her lips and eating him right then and there.
 Followed by yanking his guitar out of her mouth and burping loudly.

 - Ada Wong of the Resident Evil series is ever the Femme Fatale while casually fighting (or avoiding) genetically engineered monsters, jumping around rooftops with the aid of her Grappling-Hook Gun, infiltrating labs (in order to sell their research to the highest bidder) and always in high heels.

 - Several female characters in Mortal Kombat wear high heels (like princesses Kitana and Mileena), which seem strangely practical in combat.

-- Samus Aran of Metroid fame's Zero Suit incorporates high heels in its design.
-Super Smash Bros. takes it even further, starting in the fourth installment, by upgrading her to rocket heels.
+- Samus Aran of Metroid fame's Zero Suit incorporates high heels in its design starting with Metroid: Other M. Super Smash Bros. takes it even further, starting in the fourth instalment, by upgrading her to rocket heels.

 - 2B, as well as every other YoRHa android in NieR: Automata, wear stilettos to accentuate their design.
 It certainly gives them a sense of power that they can use them in any terrain.